 A circular city would be a transitional phase and could evolve from a semi-cooperative money-oriented society to a resource based economy.
 This could be the prototype for a series of cities to be constructed in various places throughout the world.
 The rate of progress will depend on the availability of funds raised during the early stages and the people who identify with, participate in, and support the aims and direction of The Venus Project.

 As these new communities develop and become more widely accepted, they may very well form the basis of a new civilization, preferably through the process of evolution rather than revolution.

 No one can actually predict the future.
 We can only extrapolate on present information and trends.
-Population growth, technological change, worldwide environmental conditions, and available resources are the primary criteria for future projections.
+Population growth, technological change, worldwide environmental conditions, and available energy and resources are the primary criteria for future projections.

 There is no single philosophy or point of view, whether religious, political, scientific, or ideological, that someone would not take issue with.
 We feel certain, however, that the only aspects of The Venus Project that may appear threatening are those which others project onto it.

 The Venus Project is neither Utopian nor Orwellian, nor does it reflect the dreams of impractical idealists.
 Instead, it presents attainable goals requiring only the intelligent application of what we already know.
 The only limitations are those which we impose upon ourselves.